valyo/vg_deployments/roles/home_server/README.md

 ### Infra server

 **`/usr/local/bin/backup_to_primary.sh`** — Pushes local paths (defined in `backup_paths`) to the ZFS server.
 Runs automatically via cron (default: daily at 03:00) when `enable_backup_cron: true`.

+## ZFS pool management

+Pools are handled automatically:

+1. Checks for already-imported pools (`zpool list`)
+2. Discovers pools available for import (`zpool import`) — covers fresh installs and recovery
+3. Imports from `zpools` list if provided, otherwise imports all discovered pools
+4. Verifies pool health after import

+If `docker_zfs_storage: true`, the playbook:
+- Fails explicitly if no pool is available
+- Creates a `<pool>/docker` dataset at `/var/lib/docker` if it doesn't exist
+- Writes `/etc/docker/daemon.json` with the ZFS storage driver
+- Ensures Docker is running

 ## File structure